How to Drink Less Alcohol: Three Strategies That Work

 Social ease.
 You're still 'drinking' in social situations.
 No explanations needed.
 You can participate in rounds, toasts, and rituals without friction.

 Sustainable for many.
-A British study of 49,000 adults found that 38% of people trying to cut down used a mixed strategy combining fewer occasions with in-session tactics like alternating drinks.
+A study of 49,000 British adults found that 38% of people trying to cut down used a mixed strategy combining fewer occasions with in-session tactics like alternating drinks.
 It's the most common approach for a reason.

 The Case Against